 The Finnish Institute’s work rests on the recognition that modern societies are going though a major technological, economic and cultural transformation and that this transformation has challenged the established ways of thinking, values, public policies and organisational arrangements.
 Our mission is to engage in public conversation and to find ways to support this transformation.

-The Institute has two programmes: Arts & Culture and Society.
+The Institute has two programmes: Arts & Culture and Society & Culture.
 The aim of the Arts & Culture programme is to identify fresh themes, events, groups and individuals in the field of art, and to nudge new, unexpected collaborations.
 The focus areas for this programme are contemporary art, design, contemporary circus and film.
-The Society Programme is to provoke discussion on issues central to a fair society, such as education and learning, equality and diversity and democracy of knowledge.
+The Society & Culture Programme is to provoke discussion on issues central to a fair society, such as education and learning, equality and diversity and democracy of knowledge.

 We engage in research, broker people, link ideas, and provide our partners with a platform to discuss and act.
 Both programmes promote excellence by encouraging cross-disciplinarity and international collaboration between partners in our networks.
 All our projects are produced in collaborating with partners.